 Cons: Involves a government-chartered body making subjective judgments about what projects are most worthwhile.
 If not carefully constructed, could lead to political favoritism, perceptions of bias and erosion of trust.

 Incentives for community institutions to “replant” newspapers

 Provides tax incentives or grants to community institutions to either maintain or restore local ownership of newspapers.
+In addition, there should be a 120-day waiting period when a newspaper is sold to an out of state company, to give time for communities to prepare acquisition bids.
 Benefits could either restore a chain-owned newspaper to local ownership or incentivize family owned operations to sell to local organizations

 Pros: Helps keep local papers in local hands.
 May prevent further consolidation and possibly prompt hedge-fund-owned chains to replant publications back in the community.

 Cons: Affects a relatively small number of publications.
 May also require incentives for the chains to sell, meaning public money would go to the likes of Alden and Gannett, which may seem unsavory.

 There are several other ideas that we think are promising but require a bit more work, or have not yet been turned into a legislative proposal anywhere.

 Provide state funds to double-match the matches already provided by Newsmatch, which provides a dollar for dollar match for nonprofit local news organizations that raise money from their communities.
 That would mean that each dollar contributed by a local resident would be matched and trigger two other dollars to be donated.

 Use cases: There is already infrastructure for Newsmatch, this would just augment what already exists.